 A fourth generation descendant of a California farming family, Don Wallace has been the driving force working to implement sustainable farming practices at Dry Creek Vineyard.
 His efforts and direction have established Dry Creek Vineyard as a leader in the movement in Dry Creek Valley and the industry as a whole.

+We are driven by the desire to create a healthy and diverse ecosystem for all plants, insects and animal life, which in turn creates a better place for grapes, and at the same time results in the highest quality wines.
 Our commitment to sustainable agriculture and minimal off-farm consumption is multifaceted.
 Advancements in viticultural technology go hand-in-hand with respectfully managing our space on this planet.
 Our ultimate goal is to turn our vineyards over to the third generation in even better condition than they are today.
 We are constantly pushing for techniques that will benefit the quality of our wine and the quality of our lives and those of future generations.